 You may wonder: If I have just one risk factor for heart disease—say, I'm overweight or I have high blood cholesterol—aren’t I more or less "safe"?
 Unfortunately, no. Each risk factor greatly increases your chance of developing heart disease.
 But having more than one risk factor is especially serious, because risk factors tend to "gang up" and worsen each other’s effects.

-Preeclampsia—high blood pressure during pregnancy with signs of damage to another organ system such as the kidneys—is another heart disease risk factor that you can't control.
-However, if you’ve had the condition, you should take extra care to try to control other heart disease risk factors.
+Preeclampsia—high blood pressure during pregnancy with signs of damage to another organ system such as the kidneys—is another heart disease risk factor you can't control.
+However, if you've had the condition, you should take extra care to try to control other heart disease risk factors.
 This is because preeclampsia raises your risk for heart and blood vessel problems later in life.
 Aside from preeclampsia, having heart disease or heart problems before pregnancy can raise your risk for pregnancy complications or pregnancy-related death during or after childbirth.

 Take Action for Your Heart Health